ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The system then generates a match score based on the level of the match of the face
 1. 1:1 mapping is performed by the SDK and match score is provided
 1. The system then proceeds to execute compare against the face threshold
-1. The system proceeds to send “Notification SMS” and Notification E-mail.
+1. The system proceeds to send Notification SMS and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
 1. Alerts and warning messages for data type violation are sent as per data definition.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).

 Please refer to the [**Biometric Authentication API**](ID-Authentication-APIs#authentication-service-public)